Halium/docs/supplementary/devices/pme.rst

 Cyanogemod based kernels (LOS & UBP)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Both **Halium and LOS share a common base** which is Cyanogenmod.
-However, the Halium kernel was pacthed with Halium-specific edits.
+However, the Halium kernel was patched with Halium-specific edits.

 Device Specifics
 ----------------